 - A high neck shirt similar to a crew neck.
 V neck shirts tend to allow hot brass to burn your chest.

-- Water – Usually water shall be provided.
+- Water – Usually water shall be provided in Alpha Koncepts training classes.
 However, we always recommend students bring their own hydration.

 - Lunch – Sometimes lunch is provided.
 But sometimes not.
 Be sure to check your confirmation email(s).

 - Snacks – Even if lunch is provided, you might want a little extra.
 Training can be hard work!

 - Chair – Sometimes you just want to sit where you want to sit.